-The Washington Post — it’s my hometown newspaper.
+The Washington Post newspaper and magazine is my hometown paper.
 With great editors who love a good story idea, I’ve done a lot of writing for D.C.’s best rag.
 Below, find links to stories I’ve not only enjoyed writing, but that I’ve also enjoyed developing and pitching.

-Washington Post Magazine – Despite the vagaries of politics, he traveled to all of the country’s national parks and set a world record (working title – Expected publication, May 2019).
+The cover story for The Washington Post Magazine: Despite the vagaries of politics, Mikah Meyer traveled to all of the country’s national parks and set a world record.

 Published in the “Wellness section of the Washington Post, DC’s hydro suite of classes offer kickboxing, spinning and more.
 I tried them all and boy, was it fun!